a-sit-plus/cidre/README.md

 An `IpAddress`'s companion object also provides helpful properties such as segment separator, number of octets, and readily usable `Regex` instances to check whether a string is a valid representation of an IP address or a single address segment.

+#### Ordering

+IP addresses are `Comparable` inside a family (IPv4, IPv6) and are ordered by comparing their octets interpreted as a BE-encoded unsigned integer.

 #### Platform Interop

 CIDRE's `IpAddress` classes conveniently map from/to platform types.